benhanna99/matrix_docs/content/docs/matrix-test/ssl.md

 toc: true
 ---

+# Step one

-1. Open your project on plesk (websites & domains) tab.
+Open your project on plesk (websites & domains) tab.

+# Step two

-2. On the Dashboard of your project, click "SSL/TLS Certficiates"
+On the Dashboard of your project, click "SSL/TLS Certficiates"

 ![1](/images/1.png)

+# Step three

-3. Click on the "Get it free" button on the Let´s Encrypt section.
+Click on the "Get it free" button on the Let´s Encrypt section.

 ![2](/images/2.png)

+# Step four

-4. Enter your email address and check the "include a 'www' subdomain".
+Enter your email address and check the "include a 'www' subdomain".

 ![3](/images/3.png)